TJNU-iOS-Club/BlogSrc-Of-TJNU-iOS-Club/content/en/home/activities.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 45  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Activity"
+title = "Activities"
 subtitle = ""

 [content]